 If you have any questions or feedback about the CYP competences or the curriculum, or want these documents in a Word format, please email Caroline Jesper, Professional Standards Development Facilitator.

-PCE-CfD is one of the psychological therapies recommended by National Institute for Health and Care Excellence (NICE) for the treatment of depression.
-It is a manualised model of practice devised for counsellors working in the Improving Access to Psychological Therapies (IAPT) programme.
+PCE-CfD is one of the psychological therapies recommended by IAPT (Improving Access to Psychological Therapies) for the treatment of depression.
+It is a manualised model of practice devised for counsellors working in the IAPT programme.

 It is taught as a short, intensive top up course for qualified therapists with in depth knowledge of person-centred and humanistic counselling theory.